-Upon receipt of the notation on the Form 1187 (newer 1187s actually have the union transfer information printed on them and the union officer need only circle which union's dues should be canceled) and/or the letter, the NALC Membership Department will notify the APWU that the member now belongs to NALC and wishes to cancel dues withholding to APWU.
+Upon receipt of the notation on the Form 1187, the NALC Membership Department will notify APWU that the member belongs to NALC and wishes to cancel dues withholding to APWU.
 In some cases, this can take two or more pay periods.
-The member may then make copies of paycheck stubs to send to the Membership Department for review and possible reimbursement of the APWU dues.
+The member may then make copies of paycheck stubs to send to the NALC Membership Department for review and possible reimbursement of the APWU dues.

 Keep in mind that the Reciprocal Agreement applies only when the member is joining another union.
-If an NALC member transfers crafts but does not join another union, he or she must wait until the window period of their anniversary date to cancel their NALC membership.
+If a member transfers crafts but does not join another union, he or she must wait until the window period of their anniversary date to cancel their NALC membership.
 City carrier assistants may also cancel within 10 days after starting another term of non-career employment.